pragdave/component/README.md

   end
   ~~~

-Because the named component has multiple workers, you must first
+Because the dynamic component has multiple workers, you must first
 initialize the overall component.
 This is a one-time thing:

   ~~~ elixir